-Doctors should be writing prescriptions for artwork, not handing out pills to control and further suppress people’s emotional pain.
+Doctors should be writing prescriptions for artwork, not handing out pills that often only serve to control and further suppress people’s emotional pain.
 A wise doctor will bring forth his patients inner expression and healing through music, voice, color, art, writing and dance.
 The way our culture devalues and suppresses the artist, which is within everyone’s truest nature, without doubt contributes to disease and unhappiness.
 We are all dancers, musicians and artists at heart.
 We are all made in the image and likeness of God the Creator.

 Art and Writing as Transformation and Healing Therapy